 CEO & Founder

 Ron is passionate about responsive websites, usability, and partnering with marketing agencies to create elegant and compelling web presences.
 In 2002, he started CodeGeek in Fort Collins, Colorado, and has since worked with clients all over the U.S. Ron is involved in a number of ventures, including co-owner of The Hive, co-founder of the Fort Collins Internet Professionals Meetup, and is a flight instructor with over 30 years and 8000 hours of flying experience.
 In his free time, Ron enjoys playing ice hockey, watching snow fall, hiking, and skiing with his wife.

 Developer, Project Manager

-Rebecca joins CodeGeek as a project manager and marketer after various careers in non-profits, higher education, and marketing.
+Rebecca joins CodeGeek as a marketer and copywriter after various careers in non-profits, higher education, and marketing.
 After earning her undergraduate and graduate degrees in Anthropology & Spanish and International Studies, her jobs took her to Mexico, Nebraska, and then finally Colorado, where she met her husband at Starbucks.
-A wordsmith at heart, she also owns Gilchek Creative, which helps individuals and small brands through creative strategy and personal branding consulting.
-When not at CodeGeek, you can find her dabbling in fine art, visiting quirky museums, bingeing on sci-fi, and drinking way too much coffee with her husband.
+A wordsmith at heart, she also owns Gilchek Creative, which helps individuals and small businesses with brand development, marketing strategies and copywriting.
+When she's not smithing her words, you can find Rebecca bingeing on sci-fi, visiting quirky museums, drinking way too much coffee with her husband, and attempting to keep her cat Eleven from jumping the neighbor's fence.

 Isaiah has been developing web apps and sites since 2008.
 He got his development chops in Ruby on Rails and loves learning and exploring new (to him) technologies.
 He’s amped about the maturation of HTML5 and CSS3 and all the incredible possibilities they bring in creating next-generation user experiences.
 He recently returned from a two-year stint in Paraguay through the Peace Corps with his wife and loves traveling.
 Even though Isaiah now lives in Iowa City, his heart never left Colorado, where he still enjoys all the opportunities for biking, hiking, camping, and skiing.